 Mixotrophic Mode of Nutrition

-Some protists have different types of mode of nutrition.
+Some protists have different types of modes of nutrition.

 Protists reproduces both by sexual and asexual means of reproduction.
 Types of reproduction in protists are discussed below:

 Diatoms under a microscope can be easily visible.
 These organisms are not easily visible by the naked eye, thus need to view the diatoms under the microscope.
 Diatoms under the microscope make very interesting specimens.
 They have complex patterns on their surface with very fine punctures.
 Fine pores in the frustules of some of the animals are used to measure the resolving power of a microscope lens.

 Diatom is generally found in both freshwater and marine water.